Meadow Vole

 • Voles, along with the closely related hamsters, belong to the family of Cricetidae.

-• When threatened, a meadow vole usually stamps its hind legs like a rabbit.
+• When threatened, the Eastern meadow vole usually stamps its hind legs like a rabbit.

-• Meadow voles are very productive breeders.
+• Eastern meadow voles are very productive breeders.
 Females of this species are able to produce over 10 letters of up to 11 young annually.
 Moreover, there has been known a case of a captive meadow mole, having produced as many as 17 litters in a single year.

-• These animals are able to eat as much as 60% of its body per day.
+• Eastern meadow voles are able to eat as much as 60% of its body per day.
 They usually feed a sitting up position.
 When gnaw bark or a grain stalk, they have to stand.

 • Voles communicate through sharp or quiet squealing sounds as well as chemical signals and scent marks.